Òscar Colomina i Bosch (*1977)

 ·Guildhall School/Orchestra of the Swan Composition Prize (2005).

 Òscar studied conducting at the Guildhall School of Music and Drama with the late Alan Hazeldine and analysis with Adrian Thorne.

-Appointed in 2011 Principal Conductor of the City of Salamanca Youth Orchestra (Spain), he also conducts the Junior Orchestra at The Yehudi Menuhin School, where he teaches since 2006, exploring the core repertoire for strings with extremely talented 10-14 year olds.
+Principal Conductor of the City of Salamanca Youth Orchestra (Spain, 2011-14), he also conducts and works with ensembles at the Royal Academy of Music and The Yehudi Menuhin School, where he teaches since 2006, exploring the core repertoire for strings with extremely talented 10-14 year olds.
 He has directed cross-art projects incorporating dance and audiovisuals, conducting the Guildhall New Music Ensemble in the GSMD New Music Festival and in the London Contemporary Dance School .
 He has guest conducted for the Cre.Art Ensemble (conducting a series of concerts for the Segovia Summer Festival, Ávila and in Madrid's Fine Arts Circle), the Underground Contemporary Music Ensemble (The Warehouse) and for the Catalonian chamber orchestra Camerata XXI in their orchestral summer courses.

 Òscar's 2012-13 conducting season included collaborations with soloists such as Ben Baker, James O'Donnell and Gabriel Ng and for the 2013-14 Òscar will conduct soloists Thomas Carroll, Rafal Jezierski, Akiko Ono, Bartholomew Lafollette, Akiko Chiba, plus a guest conducting invitation from ENCAUJA (Jaén University Contemporary Ensemble) to conduct the premiere of one of Òscar's own compositions and a return invitation to conduct the Salamanca University Choir in a symphonic concert.